chinmay18030/createChatbot/README.md

+# Thi spackage has some bugs right now, corrections will be done in a few days.
+Thank you
 # createChatbot
 Making a chatbot is very difficult stuff.
 Processing data and training the model.
 This module will help you to make a python module very easily.